resema/Playground/TinyPatternMatching/renato.semadeni-cppmeeting.md

 ### implementation of CbVariant
 - <p> contains an `enum` to indicate containing element</p> <!-- .element: class="fragment" -->
 - <p> data is hold by an `union` of all possible types </p> <!-- .element: class="fragment" -->
-- works mainly with type conversion <!-- .element: class="fragment" -->
+- works mainly with type conversions <!-- .element: class="fragment" -->
 - doesn't know which types can be assigned <!-- .element: class="fragment" -->
 - doesn't handle lifetime of its objects <!-- .element: class="fragment" -->

-## problems with unions
-- no way to know its content type <!-- .element: class="fragment" -->
-- no lifetime support <!-- .element: class="fragment" -->

-### handling
+## handling
 - default constructed with the value of its first alternative <!-- .element: class="fragment" -->
  - <p>`std::monostate` for non default-constructible</p> <!-- .element: class="fragment" -->
 - <p>throws `std::bad_variant_access`</p> <!-- .element: class="fragment" -->